 For supplies of services, the VAT treatment in the Designated Zones is the same as in the rest of the Dubai.
 If the services are supplied within a Designated Zone, then the place of supply is considered to be the Dubai.
 Therefore all supplies of services are subject to normal VAT rules in Dubai.

 Treatment in the following situations under VAT in Dubai:

-(1) Supply to a Designated Zone from outside Dubai or from mainland Dubai: (1) If a supply is made to a Designated Zone from outside the UAE, then the supply is considered to be made outside the UAE.
+(1) Supply to a Designated Zone from outside Dubai or from mainland Dubai: (1) If a supply is made to a Designated Zone from outside Dubai, then the supply is considered to be made outside Dubai.
 Therefore, VAT will not be applicable on such supplies.
-(2) If the supply is made from mainland UAE to a Designated Zone, then the supply will not be considered an export of goods from the UAE.
+(2) If the supply is made from mainland Dubai to a Designated Zone, then the supply will not be considered an export of goods from the Dubai.
 It will be treated as a local supply.

 (2) Supply of own goods between two Designated Zones: The supply, sale, or movement of own goods will be considered to be outside the scope of VAT only if both of the following conditions are met: (1) The goods transferred are not partly or entirely meant to be circulated, used, or altered in any manner during the transfer.
 (2) The transfer of goods is made as per the rules for customs suspension set by the GCC Common Customs Law.

-(3) Supply of goods from a Designated Zone to the mainland UAE: considered to be import of goods into the UAE and import VAT must be paid by the importer.
+(3) Supply of goods from a Designated Zone to the mainland Dubai: considered to be import of goods into the Dubai and import VAT must be paid by the importer.